Expose a Local Service with Cloudflare Tunnel

 # browser skills

-npx skills add https://github.com/vercel-labs/agent-browser
+npx skills add https://github.com/microsoft/playwright-cli --skill playwright-cli -g

 npx skills list -g